-This is the question that many ecommerce sellers ask themselves around this time.
-Is it better to offer Cyber Monday deals or ignore the whole mess altogether or something in between?
+This is the question that many eCommerce sellers ask themselves around this time.
+Is it better to offer Cyber Monday deals or ignore this shopping holiday altogether or something in between?
 Will discounts bring in new customers or just eat away at your bottom line?

-Here are some pros and cons of offering Cyber Monday deals to chew on with your Thanksgiving turkey.
+Here are some pros and cons of offering Cyber Monday deals this year.